 We call our space, the Meeting Place, because we are not an office, center or practice.
 We are simply a starting point, a welcoming place to meet and have a conversation about mental health.

-You are welcome to call or stop by the Meeting Place anytime, Monday through Friday, between 8am – 8pm and Saturday and Sunday, 10am – 6pm.
-Or, you can make an appointment to talk via phone, Facetime or in person at the Meeting Place
+You are welcome to call or stop by the Meeting Place anytime, Monday through Friday, between 8am – 8pm or Saturday, Sunday and Holidays, 10am – 6pm.
+Or, you can make an appointment to talk via phone, text, video call, or in person at the Meeting Place.

 Book an Appointment